pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

 - ExpressRoute: Enterprise dedicated connection.
 Not via the internet.
 Up to 10GB speed.
 Offers dedicated servers for for storage, backup, and recovery, as if it runs in your own data center.

 ### Azure Services & Solutions:
 - Azure Load Balancer: Load Balancer to balance the web traffic.
 Checks with 15 seconds interval is servers are still alive.
+Azure Load Balancer works at layer-4, or transport level.
 - Internal Load Balancer: Load Balancer to balance internal traffic.
 Allows different ports and security configuration options.
 - Azure Application Gateway: Gateway that has a WAF (Web Application Firewall) to inspect traffic.
 Is able to perform robin traffic.
 Allows Secure Sockets Layer-offload (SSL).
 Can route traffic based on content inspection.
+Azure Application Gateway is a layer-7 (application layer) load balancer.
 - Traffic Manager: Manages and balances the load between different regions.
+Works at DNS level.
 - Azure Media Services: Does encoding and decoding of media.
 Useful for websites that work with video and video-streaming content.
 - Azure Content Delivery Network (CDN): Serves out static content from much faster locations.
 - Azure Active Directory: Identity management